Illustrating an error in "An equivalent condition for a uniform space to be coverable": Abstract

 \section{Abstract}

-Berestovskii and Plaut introduced the concept of a coverable space \cite{BP} when developing their theory of generalized universal covering maps for uniform spaces.
-If a space is coverable and chain connected then it has a generalized universal covering map.
-Brodskiy, Dydak, LaBuz, and Mitra introduced the concept of a uniformly joinable space \cite{Rips} when developing a theory of generalized uniform covering maps.
-It is easy to see that a chain connected coverable space is uniformly joinable.
-This paper discusses the attempt in \cite{P} to prove that a uniformly joinable chain connected space is coverable.
+Berestovskii and Plaut introduced the concept of a coverable uniform space \cite{BP} when developing their theory of generalized universal covering maps for uniform spaces.
+Brodskiy, Dydak, LaBuz, and Mitra introduced the concept of a locally uniformly joinable uniform space \cite{Rips} when developing their theory of generalized uniform covering maps which was motivated by \cite{BP}.
+It is easy to see that a chain connected coverable uniform space is locally uniformly joinable.
+This paper points out an error in the attempt in \cite{P} to prove that a locally uniformly joinable chain connected uniform space is coverable.